 Another example is Vi-Spring, manufacturer of very luxurious beds.
 What makes these (expensive) beds so special is the way they are made, almost 100% by hand, which is unique.

 A successful PR activity for his client has turned out to be to take journalists to the factory in the UK so that they can see for themselves.
-Included in the trip is a night sleep on a Vi-Spring bed… Even if time is precious, for this type of activities, media still make time or they send a freelance, because they know they will come back with a nice story for their readers.
-And ultimately that is what they are all looking for…
+Included in the trip is a night sleep on a Vi-Spring bed.
+Even if time is precious, for this type of activities, media still make time or they send a freelancer, because they know they will come back with a nice story for their readers.
+And ultimately that is what they are all looking for.

 Wilma Schippers is a consultant of the Brussels based agency PR-Consult.
 She joined the team in September 2000 and works especially in the field of media relations (leisure and lifestyle) and product PR.
-Her clients are active in different sectors like tourism (Malta Tourism Office), decoration (Vi-Spring, Sphinx), food (Exki), construction (Derbigum), lifestyle (Zumba Fitness), gardening (Scotts benelux, Husqvarna), hospitality industry (The Hotel Brussels),…
+Her clients are active in different sectors like tourism (Malta Tourism Office), decoration (Vi-Spring, Sphinx), food & drink (Exki), construction (Derbigum), lifestyle (Zumba Fitness), gardening (Scotts benelux, Husqvarna), hospitality industry (The Hotel Brussels) and more.

 Wilma’s nationality is Dutch but she has been living and working in Belgium for more than 15 years.